 Access FAFSA Frequently Asked Questions.

 You can now complete the FAFSA from your mobile device with the myStudentAid app.
 While the FAFSA app is convenient, we recommend completing the FAFSA on a desktop or laptop if one is available to you.
-The FAFSA on the web is easier to complete and more secure.
 If you choose to use the mobile app, here are some tips to keep in mind:

 - Download the myStudentAid app (available for Apple or Android).